Ariful Haque Choudhury: Early life

-Ariful Haque Choudhury was born on 23 November 1959 in Kumarpara, Sylhet to the famous chowdhury family of Sylhet.
-His father Muhammad Shafiqul Haque Choudhury and mother Amina Begum.
+Ariful Haque Choudhury was born on 23 November 1959 in Kumarpara, Sylhet, to the famous Chowdhury family of Sylhet.
+His father is Muhammad Shafiqul Haque Choudhury, and his mother is Amina Begum.

 Career

-Ariful Hoque Choudhury surrendered to joint forces on 25 February 2007 in Sylhet after emergency law was declared in Bangladesh.
+Choudhury surrendered to joint forces on 25 February 2007 in Sylhet after emergency law was declared in Bangladesh.
 He was a ward commissioner of Sylhet City Corporation.
-He was also the chief of development committee of Sylhet City Corporation.
+He was also the chief of the development committee of Sylhet City Corporation.
 On 19 June 2007, Haji Dilar Ahmed, a contractor, sued Choudhury for extorting lakh from him over awarding a contract for road construction with Kotwali Police Station.
-Anti-Corruption Commission sued Choudhury for accumulating 26.3 million taka in illegal wealth through corruption with Sylhet Police Station on 9 September 2007.
+The Anti-Corruption Commission sued Choudhury for accumulating 26.3 million taka in illegal wealth through corruption with the Sylhet Police Station on 9 September 2007.

-Choudhury is a former President of Bangladesh Nationalist Party Sylhet unit.
-He and his wife, Shama Haque Chowdhury, was sued on 5 March 2008 by Anti-Corruption Commission.
+Choudhury is a former president of the Bangladesh Nationalist Party Sylhet unit.
+He and his wife, Shama Haque Chowdhury, were sued on 5 March 2008 by the Anti-Corruption Commission.
 He was accused of accumulating 25 million taka in illegal wealth through corruption.
-On 23 June 2008, he was sentenced to 10 years imprisonment over the case.
-His wife was sentenced to three years imprisonment in the case.
+On 23 June 2008, he was sentenced to 10 years' imprisonment over the case.
+His wife was sentenced to three years' imprisonment in the case.

-On 9 April 2013, Choudhury was acquitted on the corruption case filled by Anti-Corruption Commission.
+On 9 April 2013, Choudhury was acquitted in the corruption case filed by the Anti-Corruption Commission.

 Choudhury became the mayor of Sylhet city by defeating Badar Uddin Ahmed Kamran in June 2013.
 Arif won the election by more than 35,000 votes.

-Choudhury was a follower of Saifur Rahman, former Finance Minister of Bangladesh and Member of Parliament from Sylhet-1.
+Choudhury was a follower of Saifur Rahman, former finance minister of Bangladesh and member of parliament from Sylhet-1.
 After his win, he completed the Saifur Rahman Shishu Park in Sylhet and sent it for approval to the relevant ministry.
-The approval was refused as the Awami League government were not keen to open a park named after a Bangladesh Nationalist Party leader.
+The approval was refused, as the Awami League government was not keen to open a park named after a Bangladesh Nationalist Party leader.
 He tried to open it under two different names, 'Sylhet Natural Park' and 'Dakshin Surma Park', but was still refused permission by the government.
 The government of Bangladesh renamed the park to 'Jananetri Sheikh Hasina Shishu Park' and announced it will be opened soon in 2021.

-On 13 November 2014, Bangladesh Police added him to a supplementary charge sheet they filled over the Shah A M S Kibria murder case from 2005.
-The new charge sheet also included GK Gaus, Mayor of Habiganj, and Harris Chowdhury, former political secretary to Khaleda Zia.
-He was arrested after surrendered to the court on this case on 30 December 2014.
+On 13 November 2014, Bangladesh Police added him to a supplementary charge sheet they filed over the Shah A M S Kibria murder case from 2005.
+The new charge sheet also included GK Gaus, mayor of Habiganj, and Harris Chowdhury, former political secretary to Khaleda Zia.
+He was arrested after surrendering to the court on this case on 30 December 2014.

-On 7 January 2015, Choudhury was suspended by Ministry of Local Government, Rural Development and Co-operatives from his post of mayor after being charged in the Shah A M S Kibria murder case.
+On 7 January 2015, Choudhury was suspended by the Ministry of Local Government, Rural Development and Co-operatives from his post of mayor after being charged in the Shah A M S Kibria murder case.
 He was then sacked from his post.

-Choudhury had his acquittal verdict on the corruption charges scrapped by Bangladesh Supreme Court on 15 January 2016.
+Choudhury had his acquittal verdict on the corruption charges scrapped by the Bangladesh Supreme Court on 15 January 2016.
 On 27 March 2016, Choudhury received bail on the Shah A M S Kibria murder case.